 Run a contest, scout for ideas from colleges

-Good ideas can come from the customers
+Good ideas can come from customers.

-Be futuristic and have visionary attitude
+Be futuristic and have a visionary attitude.

-Know how to deal with innovator’s dilemma
+Know how to deal with an innovator’s dilemma.

 Disruptive technologies and changing trends

-It has been proven that best performers in S&P 500 list have been consistently innovating since 2000 and they have not been much harmed by the technological disruptions and financial crisis that spelt doom for the average performers.
-When the top leadership shows passion and the courage to implement new ideas, they percolate down the organization.
+It has been proven that the best performers in the S&P 500 list have been consistently innovating since 2000.
+Technological disruptions and financial crises that spelled doom for the average performers have not harmed them.